-Extra Credit (1) and Grade Dispute Policies and Procedures (2) to be discussed with instructor
+Extra Credit (1) and Grade Dispute Policies and Procedures (2) (1) NO extra-credit; (2) GT Policies and Procedures apply.

 Description of Graded Components

 *This template is done with a TUE/THU schedule, which may be adjusted with another schedule as needed (MWF, etc.), and with reference to T-square, which may be adjusted with another program as needed (Canvas, etc.).